skoro/assets-pack/readme.txt

 == Frequently Asked Questions ==

-= Can I skip some scripts or styles into including ? =
+= Can I skip some scripts or styles into combining ? =

 Yes.
 You may enter script/style name in assets settings plugin page.
-For example, "jquery-core" means ignore including jquery.js into assets.
+For example, "jquery-core" means ignore including jquery.js into bundle.

 = How can I know which script/style name ? =